 Gout occurs because of a buildup of uric acid in the blood.
 This can result in being deposited in the joints, which is called articular gout, or in the organs, which is called visceral gout.
 This can occur either because of the body producing too much uric acid or from the body not being able to get rid of the uric acid.

-Peter's banded skinks are relative new comers to the reptile hobby.
+Peter's banded skinks are uncommon in the reptile hobby.
 These inquisitive skinks, about the size of a leopard gecko, can make great pets with the right care.
 They tend to become quite tame and will often beg their owner's for treats.
 Peter's banded skinks, Scincopus fasciatus, are a monotypic species of the Genus Scincopus which are recognized by their squat bodies, robust limbs, short tails and orange/yellow and black dorsal banding patterns.
 This species has two described subspecies, S. f. fasciatus and S. f. melanocephalus.
 The former being described possessing distinct dark transverse blank bands with little to no black on the head while the latter is described as having an almost completely black head and far less distinct black banding.
 Most captive specimens can be presumed to be of the S. f. fasciatus subspecies based on morphologic appearance.
 These nocturnal lizards are native to the Sahelian and southern Saharan regions of northern Africa.
 These sandy regions are extremely arid with limited annual rainfall.
 Average high temperatures within these regions range from 24 to 42°C (81-108°F) with coolest temperatures dropping as low as 15°C (90°F).
 Similar environmental conditions should be provided in captivity.
 Little data is available concerning the natural diet of Scincopus fasciatus.
 They are believed to be primarily insectivorous, but may consume some plant material.
 A variety of commercially available insects should be offered along with small amounts of fruits, flowers, and vegetables.
 The diet should be supplemented with vitamins and minerals.
 This species UVB lighting requirements are also unknown.
 Providing this lighting should be strongly encouraged given recent studies have demonstrated benefit in another nocturnal lizard, the leopard gecko (Eublepharis macularius).

 Cryptosporiosis is caused by an internal parasite that can infect many different species of animals.
 It is caused by a protozoal, or one celled, parasite called Cryptosporidium.
 There are several species of Cryptosporidium, but the most commonly encountered in reptiles is C. serpentis.
 Cryptospordiosis is an important disease in reptiles due to its tendency to be highly contagious and high mortality rate.